MohamedMG7/MohamedMG7/README.md

 - 🏢 I'm a Junior Software Engineer
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 A CS student, I'm constantly learning and exploring new technologies to improve my skills.